Har1743/Understanding-the-emerging-need-for-SSDLC-and-Security-risk-in-the-current-SSDLC-model/readme.md

 Secure SDLC, organizations continue to have security challenges.
 A pressing need for a secure development lifecycle has resulted from this due to non-adaption of SSDLC and improper security practices implementation in the current SSDLC.
-With this in mind, we researched the factors contributing to the growing demand followed by discussing the discrepancies between the actual implementation of the secure development lifecycle and expectations.
+With this in mind, we researched the factors contributing to the growing demand followed by discussing the discrepancies between the actual implementation of the secure development lifecycle and expectations.
 As a result, we eventually came up with a technique to fix the present SSDLC